ENG 0101 - English Composition I Booster

 Strategies to achieve a clear, concise, cohesive and emphatic writing style; sentence structure; contemporary grammar and usage.

 English Composition II, building on the skills in English Composition I, develops rhetorical literacy through research, critical reading and multigenre writing tasks.
 Through major and minor, cumulative and stand-alone assignments, students construct arguments and analyses, ethically incorporating academic sources while developing their own voices as writers and citizens.

-ENG 2245 - Introduction to Linguistics
+ENG 2250 - Introduction to Creative Writing

 ENG 2255 - Poetry Writing